qmachine/qmachine/docs/overview.rst

 ~~~~~~~~~~~

 An API server, by way of contrast, is a program that provides QM's API.
 In this
-case, server listen for and respond to specific HTTP requests, as defined by
+case, servers listen for and respond to specific HTTP requests, as defined by
 QM's :doc:`http-api`.
 There are two implementations to choose from: the
 :doc:`original reference version <nodejs>` written in Node.js and the
 :doc:`"teaching version" <ruby>` written in Ruby.
 The Node.js version is